palewire/first-visual-story/readthedocs/index.rst

 1. Your project name should be the slug "first-graphics-app"
 2. The HTML preprocessor you choose must be "Nunjucks."
-3. The JavaScript preprocessor your choose must be "ES6 (Using Babel)"
-4. Styles must be written with "Sass"
+3. Styles must be written with "Sass"
-5. The Sass syntax must be "Scss"
+4. The Sass syntax must be "Scss"

 Don't sweat the rest.
 But make sure you get the above right.